CharlieXie2001/My-School-Update-Log/My School Privacy Agreement.md

 # Privacy Agreement for My School

-## Last Updated: 15 Jul 2024
+## Last Updated: 10 Nov 2024

 Thank you for using My School!
 Your privacy is important to us.
-This Privacy Agreement outlines how we handle your data and the measures we take to protect your information.
+This Privacy Agreement outlines how we handle your data and the measures we take to protect it.

-### 1. Data Collection
+### 1. No Data Collection

 We do not collect any personal data.
-All user data is processed locally on your device.
+All data is processed and stored locally on your device.
+We have no access to your data at any point.

-### 2. Data Processing
+### 2. Data Processing and Storage

-All data, including but not limited to user profiles, tasks, assignments, and school details, is processed and stored exclusively on your device.
-We do not have access to this data.
+All data, including user profiles, tasks, assignments, and school details, is processed and stored exclusively on your device.
+We do not transmit or store your data on any external servers.

 ### 3. Permissions

-My School may request certain permissions to enhance your user experience:
+To enhance your experience, My School may request the following permissions:

-	•	Notification Access: To send you reminders for tasks and assignments.
+	•	Notification Access: To send you reminders for tasks, assignments and more.
-	•	Location Access: To show your school location on maps.
+	•	Location Access: To calculate the estimated time of arrival (ETA) from your current location to your school and to display your school on maps.
+Location data is processed in real-time and is not stored or transmitted.
-	•	Photo Access: To allow you to choose a profile picture or add image attachments to tasks.
+	•	Photo Access: To allow you to add image attachments to tasks.
+	•	Apple Health Access: To log your state of mind regarding assignments, tasks, and exams.
+This data is stored securely within Apple Health and is not accessible to us.

-These permissions are optional and are only used for the specified purposes within the app.
-No data from these permissions is sent to any server or third party.
+These permissions are optional and used solely for the specified purposes within the app.
+No data from these permissions is shared with third parties.

 ### 4. Data Security

-We take the security of your data seriously.
-All data is stored securely on your device.
-We use modern security practices to ensure your data is protected from unauthorized access.
+We prioritize the security of your data.
+All information is stored securely on your device using industry-standard security practices to prevent unauthorized access.

 ### 5. Changes to This Privacy Agreement

-We may update our Privacy Agreement from time to time.
-We will notify you of any changes by posting the new Privacy Agreement within the app.
-You are advised to review this Privacy Agreement periodically for any changes.
+You have full control over your data.
+Since all information is stored locally on your device, you can delete it at any time by uninstalling the app.
+Additionally, you can revoke permissions (e.g., Location and Health access) through your device settings.

+### 6. Changes to This Privacy Agreement

+We may update this Privacy Agreement periodically.
+Any changes will be communicated through updates in the app.
+Continued use of the app after updates signifies your acceptance of the new terms.

 ### 6. Contact Us